jdhill-repo/indi-picamera/README.md

 <strike>wiringPi - http://wiringpi.com/download-and-install/ - It is highly recommended that you update wiringpi, even if it is already installed.</strike>

 indi development build - https://github.com/indilib/indi - if compiling driver from source.

+indi 3rdparty drivers - https://github.com/indilib/indi-3rdparty - It is not necessary to build all of the drivers, but the files must be on your system.

 	Note: The driver is available as pre-compiled binaries at https://github.com/jdhill-repo/indi-picamera-bin.
-The indi development build would not be needed if these are used instead of compiling from source.
+The indi development and 3rdparty builds would not be needed if these are used instead of compiling from source.

 -------------------------------------------------------